yigiteizm/FinancialTracker/README.md

 5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.

 ## Technologies Used

-- Java: Mention the version you are using.
+- Java: Amazon Corretto version 17.0.12.
-- Any additional libraries or frameworks used in the project.
+- IntelliJ IDEA.

 ## Demo